SchwarzIT/onyx/.changeset/all-doodles-cry.md

 - ensure minimum width is at least the key height
 - adapted highlight prop to also allow static highlighting
 - adapted sequence prop to allow combining

+- BREAKING CHANGE: The `highlighted` prop in the `OnyxKey` component has been renamed to `highlight`.